You will find different must-have spice list on the internet that come handy in narrowing the most used cooking spices.

 For example , spices used in different parts of India differ regionally.
 The must have spices in a South Indian household will include curry leaves and mustard seeds while in the North it could be Asafoetida or chilli powder.
 The Western and Eastern parts have their own essential spices list.

-While in Portugal, only a specific region use hot spices such as peri peri while majority of the country use next to no spices.
+While in Portugal, only a specific region use hot spices such as piri piri while majority of the country use next to no spices.

 As you can see the use of spices largely depend on the native cuisine and your personal consumption.
-Not everyone is used to cook with spices.
+Cooking with spices can be a cultural influence.

 Just like the native cuisine impacts your exposure to spices and herbs so does your personal preference.